Contact

 * A Harvard featured study by DCM Insights shows professional service firms experience a sharp decline in client loyalty.

-Previously, I worked on marketing & business development assignments for organizations like…
+Previously, I helped improve marketing & business development efforts at organizations like…

 Become the service firm people want to work with and for